convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/file-chooser.md

 Whenever cordova platform is not available, the value defined in mocking option is returned.<br/>
  Default mocked value is <code>'https://www.convertigo.com/wp-content/uploads/2015/01/logoStudio.png'</code>.<br/>
 It uses the native Android file picker for the user to select a file.<br/>
-For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/file-chooser/'>File Chooser</a>.
+For more information : <a href='https://ionicframework.com/docs/v3/native/file-chooser/'>File Chooser</a>.

 Name | Description
 --- | ---